-- FOR all of the nominees for director; - FOR the approval of the issuance and sale of up to 5,200,000 shares of common stock (equivalent to 1,040,000,000 CDIs) in a public offering; - FOR the ratification of the prior issuances of common stock and warrants in the February Private Placement; - FOR the approval of the Plan and approval of the Plan for purposes of ASX Listing Rule 7.2 (Exception 9), Section 162(m) of the Code and all other purposes; and - FOR the ratification of the selection of Ernst & Young LLP as the independent auditor of Sunshine Heart, Inc. for the year ending December 31, 2012.
+- FOR all of the nominees for director; - FOR the approval of the issuance and sale of up to 10,000,000 shares of common stock (equivalent to 2,000,000,000 CDIs) in a public offering, the over-allotment option, the potential 20% upsizing and the pre-emptive rights (if any). - FOR the ratification of the prior issuances of common stock and warrants in the February Private Placement; - FOR the approval of the Plan and approval of the Plan for purposes of ASX Listing Rule 7.2 (Exception 9), Section 162(m) of the Code and all other purposes; and - FOR the ratification of the selection of Ernst & Young LLP as the independent auditor of Sunshine Heart, Inc. for the year ending December 31, 2012.